epi2me-labs/wf-tb-amr/README.md

-# Workflow template
+# wf-tb-amr | MTBC Antimicrobial Resistance Testing

-This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used as the basis for creating new workflows.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for running the MTBC workflow on multiplexed MinION, GridION, and PromethION runs.

-> This workflow is not intended to be used by end users.

 ## Introduction

-This section of documentation typically contains an overview of the workflow in terms of motivation and bioinformatics methods, listing any key tools or algorithms employed, whilst also describing its range of use-cases and what a suitable input dataset should look like.

 ## Quickstart

 The workflow uses [nextflow](https://www.nextflow.io/) to manage compute and software resources, as such nextflow will need to be installed before attempting to run the workflow.